Cale Dodds: Musical career

-Cale Dodds has been writing songs since the age of 12. in high school, he formed a punk band called Lakeside.
+Cale Dodds has been writing songs since the age of 12.
 At the age of 22, after attending Columbus State University, Dodds made the move from Columbus, GA to Nashville, TN to pursue his career in music.
 In 2014, Cale released his first EP titled “Wild and Wreckless”—a five-song project recorded at Ocean Way Studio with Kyle Jacobs and Matt McClure.
 In 2015, Dodds received a cut from A Thousand Horses for his song “Drunk Dial,” which reached number 23 on Billboards's Country Airplay Chart; and in 2016, Warner/Chappell Music signed Dodds to a worldwide publishing agreement.
 In March 2016, Dodds independently released his second project, "People Watching - EP", produced by Corey Crowder and Zach Abend.
 Since the release, his songs "People Watching" and "Lying" have been streamed over 5 million times, and “Acting Our Age,” was selected for the EA Sports Madden ‘17 soundtrack which also featured artists such as Blake Shelton and Brantley Gilbert.